■ site map

-Straightening out your diet could, in fact, give you an extra bonus - bringing into your focus and help correct undesirable personality side that you've got so used to it feels as inherently yours.
+Straightening out your diet could, in fact, give you an extra bonus - bringing into your focus and help correct some not-so-desirable personality sides that you've got so used to they feel as inherently yours.

 Yes - healthy foods are only a part of the equation describing optimum diet.
 In fact, no food is as healthful as to be eaten freely without possible ill effects.
 If nothing else, you'll suffer from deficiency of nutrients low or absent in those particular foods.

 Since no single food comes nowhere near to that perfect food that would contain all the nutrients in the right proportion that your body needs to support health, a healthy diet has to offer